marklemay/tptpParser/README.md

 (TODO: see TODOs below about how this test could be improved)

-Before committing, run the tests against all axioms, all problems, and all of the prevous compitition pormlams.
+Before committing, run the tests against all axioms, all problems, and all of the prevous competition pormlams.

 The design principles
 ----------
- * the primary goal is the generated java parser, the eclipse plugin (while realy cool) is secondary
+ * the primary goal is the generated java parser, the eclipse plugin (while really cool) is secondary
  * minimal/restrictive AST, we will ignore issues that happen in the extended biased problems, keeping the AST simple and restrictive will make it easier to use in compitition programs
  * grammar should be restrictive, no need for multiple lanuages in the same file
- * validate against all sample problems, this should be compititiion ready software
+ * validate against all sample problems, this should be competition-ready software
  * keep the eventual java parser and the eventual eclipse plugin (and the target tptp problem set in sync with version numbers)

 global TODOs
 ----------
 - houscleaning
- - [ ] currently unsuported files section
+ - [ ] currently unsupported files section
-  - [ ] unsuported problems list from https://github.com/marklemay/tptpParser/blob/master/com.theoremsandstuff.tptp.parser.tests/src/com/theoremsandstuff/tptp/parser/tests/CheckThemALL.java
+  - [ ] unsupported problems list from https://github.com/marklemay/tptpParser/blob/master/com.theoremsandstuff.tptp.parser.tests/src/com/theoremsandstuff/tptp/parser/tests/CheckThemALL.java
   - [ ] untested problems list from https://github.com/marklemay/tptpParser/blob/master/com.theoremsandstuff.tptp.parser.tests/src/com/theoremsandstuff/tptp/parser/tests/CheckThemALL.java
  - [x] link the links in readme
- - [ ] clarify design principals
+ - [ ] clarify design principles
  - [ ] delete tmp
  - [ ] check spelling
  - [ ] reactivate theoremsandstuff.com
  - [ ] ...capitalization?
- - [ ] see what other ignored thingsdo'nt need to be checked in
+ - [ ] see what other ignored things don't need to be checked in
 - tests
- - [ ] make tests more paramiterized
+ - [ ] make tests more parameterized
- - [ ] make tests paramiterized junit tests
+ - [ ] make tests parameterized junit tests
  - [ ] set up continous integration
 - other stuff
 - [x] what is the best way to aviod [type colisions](http://stackoverflow.com/questions/20253044/string-constants-causeing-unexpected-type-collisions-in-xtext/20280540?noredirect=1#20280540)?
-- [x] merge the seperate implimentations, make things handld more consistently
+- [x] merge the separate implementations, make things handled more consistently
-- [ ] review the modles for name clarity (and spelling)
+- [ ] review the models for name clarity (and spelling)
 - [ ] review prolog number, variable, and constant syntax
-- [ ] seperate antlr parser directory (may just be a copy and past procedure)
+- [ ] separate antlr parser directory (may just be a copy and past procedure)
  - [ ] write download instructions in the readme
  - [ ] create a simple demo project that imports it?
 - [x] eclipse download site (marklemay.github.io/tptpParser/site.p2)
  - [ ] write download instructions in the readme
  - [ ] add a picture!
 - [ ] deploy to maven
-- [ ] Continous integration setup
+- [ ] Continuous integration setup
-- [ ] seperate sublangues into seperate files
+- [ ] separate sublanguages into separate files
-- [ ] autoformater
+- [ ] autoformatter
 - [ ] tooltip hints
 - [ ] file linking with the include directive (include from only the same language)
 - [ ] eclipse icon?
 - [ ] compiletime validation of linking and type checking
 - [ ] comment meta info tagging
-- [ ] seperate eclipse plugins that could just target the sublanguages? most users don't need all
+- [ ] separate eclipse plugins that could just target the sublanguages? most users don't need all
-- [ ] syncronize and embed version number in the build properties, maven and documentation
+- [ ] synchronize and embed version number in the build properties, maven and documentation
 - [ ] why doesn't this work https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments
-- [ ] write shameless self premotion about the project leaders.
+- [ ] write shameless self promotion about the project leaders.
 - [ ] rename "parser" is an awful name

-currently unsuported
+currently unsupported
 TODO